EV Company News For The Month Of October 2017

-Welcome to the October 2017 edition of Electric Vehicle (NYSE:EV) company news.
+Welcome to the October 2017 edition of Electric Vehicle ((NYSE:EV)) company news.
 After an amazing month last month (due mostly to the China ICE ban plan), the momentum has continued with record global electric car sales, several great deals signed, and a bold prediction by BYD Chairman Wang Chuanfu (in China all cars will be electrified by 2030) and BAIC Chairman Xu Heyi (China EV production to hit 1m units in 2018).
 October was yet another incredible month for EVs.

 Global electric car sales as of end September 2017